keyrun16/pascal-triangle/README.md

 # Introduction
-JavaScript Pascal triangle algorithm
+Pascal triangle algorithm in JavaScript

+# Getting Started
 This repository contains JavaScript based popular Pascal triangle algorithm.

-# Getting Started
-TODO: Guide users through getting your code up and running on their own system.
-In this section you can talk about:

-# Build and Test
+# Build and Run
-TODO: Describe and show how to build your code and run the tests.

-# Contribute
-TODO: Explain how other users and developers can contribute to make your code better.
+This repository has only one plain javascript file, so build is not required.
+Just copy this code and execute in any online javascript editors like https://playcode.io/online-javascript-editor / https://jsfiddle.net / https://js.do or add this in any HTML file like below.

+<script src="pascalTriangle.js"></script>